 Check your baby's Child Health Record book to make sure they passed their hearing test at birth.
-Sometimes a 'refer' test is recommended, in which case the hearing test will need to be repeated in a few weeks.
+Sometimes a second test is recommended.
+If so, the hearing test will need to be repeated in a few weeks.

 Hearing loss for any reason can cause delays in learning to talk.

-- you have any concerns about their development
+- you have any concerns about your child's development

-- they have a significant loss of skills or, they don't seem equally strong on both sides of their body
+- they don't seem equally strong on both sides of their body

 - they have limited eye contact

 - they seem floppy, or stiff and tense